-A shareholder activist is a hedge fund, institutional investor, or wealthy individual who uses an ownership stake in a company to influence corporate decision-making.
+A shareholder activist may be a hedge fund, institutional investor, or wealthy individual who uses an ownership stake in a company to influence corporate decision-making.
 Shareholder activists, sometimes called activist investors, typically seek to change how a company is run to improve its financial performance.
 However, they may also have other objectives, such as increasing transparency or promoting social responsibility.

 Activist shareholders can impact the way a company is managed, thus affecting its stock price.
 As such, you may benefit from understanding shareholder activism and how these investors may impact the stocks in your portfolio.